OpenSourceEconomics/respy/doc/source/specification.rst

 Basic Model
 ===========

-We will now discuss the basic model and first present the basic economic motivation and some notation.
-Then we show how to specify the particular model specification.
+We will now discuss the model.
+We first present the basic economic motivations and then show how to specifcy a particular model parameterization for the **respy** package.

 Economics
 ---------

-:ref:`Keane & Wolpin (1994) <bibSection>`.
+See the discussion in :ref:`Keane & Wolpin (1994) <bibSection>`.

 Specification
 -------------

-The model is specified in an external initialization file with the following elements.
-See `here <https://github.com/restudToolbox/package/blob/master/examples/data_one.ini>`_ for a template that parameterizes the first dataset in the original paper (see Table 1).
+The model is specified in an initialization file.
+For example, see `here <https://github.com/restudToolbox/package/blob/master/example/data_one.ini>`_ for the specification of the first dataset in the original paper (see Table 1).

-We discuss each of the ingredients in more detail below.
+We now discuss each of the ingredients in more details.

 **BASICS**